Whistleblower Protections In Employment

 Employees of private businesses generally receive less whistleblower protection than government employees.
 Non-government employees, however, usually are still protected against adverse action resulting from a refusal to engage in illegal activity or for insisting on carrying out a legal right.
 For example, an employee who refuses to falsify legally-required financial reports would be protected, as would an employee who insisted on complying with a summons for jury duty despite his employer's order not to do so.

-If you believe you have been mistreated because of whistleblower activity, call Sullenger Law Office at (270) 443-9401 to schedule a consultation so we can evaluate your case and discuss what we can do to help you.
+If you believe you have been mistreated because of whistleblower activity, call attorney Wes Sullenger at (270) 442-4369 to schedule a consultation so we can evaluate your case and discuss what we can do to help you.